Strive for harmonious team with your partner to raise teenagers

 “Now their friends and social life are more important than the family, which can be difficult for parents to understand and accept, especially when one parent understands it’s a progression of life and the other sees their behavior as being rude or disrespectful,” she says.
 “Often, it is a fine line.”

 Indeed, different parenting styles can complicate matters.
 Maintaining your relationship while caring for children takes lots of work, but it’s highly important for your kids – and yourselves.

-Couples must be intent on keeping the lines of communication open between them, as well as the entire family, while juggling work, household tasks and raising children, says certified family life educator and program leader Maisielin Ross of the Family & Consumer Sciences Palm Beach County Cooperative Extension, University of Florida's Institute of Food and Agricultural Sciences.
+Couples must be intent on keeping the lines of communication open between them, as well as the entire family, while juggling work, household tasks and raising children, says Maisielin Ross, certified family life educator and former program leader of Smart Couples at University of Florida's Palm Beach County Cooperative Extension.

 “Choose one or two activities that you both enjoy that you can do as a couple,” she says.
 Some couples might choose to include their children in such activities while others may not.
 “It’s important to communicate your needs and to be aware of those filters that affect the way we communicate, as well as how our partner and children respond.”

 Even the way we greet our spouse at the end of a busy workday can have a big impact on the family’s communication as the evening progresses.

 “Communication is hard,” says Rachel Docekal, Palm Beach County mother of two.
 “We abide by the first five minutes rule in our house.
 Essentially, that your demeanor in the first five minutes after you enter the house sets the tone for the rest of the night.
 It’s amazing what a genuine smile and hello can do!”